 - Skin is less able to attract and retain the moisture it needs and skin’s own production of Natural Moisturizing Factors depletes.
 It becomes drier.

-- It can develop uneven pigmentation (a condition known as dyspigmentation or hyperpigmentation) and solar lentigines (more commonly known as age spots or sun spots ).
+- It can develop uneven pigmentation such as dark spots known hyperpigmentation, a form of which is solar lentigines (more commonly known as age spots or sun spots ).

 You can find out more in How does skin change over the years?